Atereoyinn/Smartlign/content/posts/video-games-vs-board-games-are-they-competitors-1.md

 To conclude, both video games are board games are fun and entertaining in their own way.
 They each fulfill the entertainment function for which games are designed.

 As a result, there is no real competition between these two types of games, especially now that most board games are also available online.
 Overall, it’s just a matter of preferences, and some game enthusiasts love to play both.

+That is the entire comparison we have on video games vs board games.
+I hope you enjoy the article.
+You can kindly share it with your friends on social media platforms.
+We encourage you to stay tuned for more posts like this one at [Smartlign.com.](https://smartlign.com/)